AngularJS Vulnerabilities: How to Assess AngularJS CVE Severity

 Popular open source framework AngularJS reached end of life in 2021; however, many organizations continue to use it today.
 Without a long-term support plan, AngularJS vulnerabilities pose significant security risks.
 If your organization is still on AngularJS, you'll want to consider the consequences of potential CVE exploits and how to mitigate them without disruption to your business.

-In this blog, we explore AngularJS vulnerabilities, how to assess AngularJS CVE severity, and AngularJS long term support options that can protect you migrate to one of the many AngularJS alternatives.
+In this blog, we explore AngularJS vulnerabilities, how to assess AngularJS CVE severity, and AngularJS long term support options that can protect you as you migrate to one of the many AngularJS alternatives.

 What Is AngularJS?